dataobservatory-eu/competition-data-observatory/content/authors/developer/_index.md

 bio: We are looking for (open-source) collaborators that want to use their technical skillset to further our open data and reproducible research-based approach.

 topics:
-  - data journalism
+  - R programming language
-  - social media
+  - Shiny applications
-  - data activism
+  - Open-source software
-  - climate change
+  - Open Data

 education:
   courses: